Map-Based App Development - Costs, Service Providers, Process and More

 IP GeolocationGeolocation APIDetect roughly customer location by IP address.
 This lets you set the initial map view according to user location.

-Place SearchPlaces APISearch places by type or other criteria, visualize points of interest and amenities.
+Place SearchPlaces APISearch places by type or other criteria, visualize points of interest and amenities, and then get additional information using the Place Details API.

 Routing and navigationRouting API